npgrosser/autowired/README.md

 improve the decoupling of components in code.
 Although it's often associated with certain frameworks, its implementation doesn’t necessarily require one.

-Python's standard library already provides the necessary tools for implementing Dependency Injection (DI).
+One simple framework-free approach involves defining a central class, which is responsible for instantiating all the necessary components (e.g., services, repositories, controllers, etc.) of an application.
-One approach involves defining a central context class, which manages the dependencies between components.
-These components are presented as properties of this context class, each tying to the others during instantiation.
+These components are presented as properties of this class, each tying to the others during instantiation.

 Typically, it's preferable for multiple components to share the same instance (often called a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern)) of a specific